Jordan College of the Arts

 - Related Programming (related film screenings, trainings, book discussion groups, etc.)

 - Founder’s Day

-JCA students, faculty, and staff interested in joining should contact Dean Brooks at firstname.lastname@example.org.
+JCA students, faculty, and staff interested in joining should contact the Associate Dean for IDEA, Courtney Elkin Mohler, at firstname.lastname@example.org.

 JCA LAND ACKNOWLEDGEMENT STATEMENT